VKGR1009/Azure-SOC-Homelab-Honeypot-Sentinel/README.md

 ## Project Objectives

-* Deploy a Windows virtual machine in Microsoft Azure.
+* Deploy a Windows virtual machine in Microsoft Azure
-* Configure the VM as a honeypot.
+* Configure the VM as a honeypot
-* Collect Windows Security Event Logs.
+* Collect Windows Security Event Logs
-* Forward logs to Azure Log Analytics Workspace.
+* Forward logs to Azure Log Analytics Workspace
-* Connect Microsoft Sentinel to the environment.
+* Connect Microsoft Sentinel to the environment
-* Analyze security events using Kusto Query Language (KQL).
+* Analyze security events using Kusto Query Language (KQL)
-* Enrich attacker IP addresses with GeoIP data.
+* Enrich attacker IP addresses with GeoIP data
-* Visualize attacks on a geographic attack map.
+* Visualize attacks on a geographic attack map

 ---